Old Reynella, South Australia: Subdivision and notice of sale

 By 1854 there was a demand for land for housing in the area and in February of that year, John Reynell drew up a Notice of Sale for a portion of his Reynella Farm for the establishment of the township of Reynella.

 Selections of paragraphs from that notice are as follows:

 "Sale by Auction of the Township of Reynella, to be sold on the land of Wednesday, 12 April 1854 by order and for account of John Reynella Esq.
 We have received instructions to submit to public competition this promising Township....."

 "The township consists of about 40 acre of land divided into allotments varying from one quarter to two acres with the Great South Road dividing it equally from North to South..."

 "A fine steam mill of four storeys is already erected in the town ship and a handsome hotel is in rapid progress and will be open by winter."

 "The auction will be held at the mill, and in the grounds luncheon will be prepared where required facilities will be afforded in the way of payment."

 "Further conditions at time of sale.
 Title indisputable.
 Plans may be seen at Hay's Tapley's Hill, The Emu, [these are early hotels in the district] and also at the Blacksmith's shop on the ground."

 By 1866 the town had the steam flour mill, hotel, post office, store, school and chapel.
-However, by the end of the Nineteenth Century as many farmers had moved to the Norther agricultural lands, Reynella was said to be "a village of the past, as several ruined houses along the road remain to testify."
+However, by the end of the Nineteenth Century as many farmers had moved to the northern agricultural lands, Reynella was said to be "a village of the past, as several ruined houses along the road remain to testify."